morrowcj/Stat6679-Notes/readme.md

-#Read me File for Stat679 Notes
+#Readme File for Stat679 Notes